microsoft/rushstack.io-website/pages/heft_tasks/tslint.md

 ```

 Alternatively, you can avoid this dependency by loading it from a "rig package", as described in the [Using rig packages]({% link pages/heft/rig_packages.md %}) article.

+## Config files

+There isn't a Heft-specific file for this task.
+Heft looks for TSLint's config file [tslint.json](https://palantir.github.io/tslint/usage/configuration/).